IdkwhatImD0ing/Obsidian-Vault/CSE180/Lecture 4, Subqueries.md

 IN is equal to = ANY
 Finds one inside multiset

-NOT IN is equal != ALL
+NOT IN is equal to != ALL
 Finds no matching value inside multiset

 != Any